I’m not a big fan of snakes.

 Really needing to get into some dry clothes, I say goodbye to the Serpent, get tomorrow’s outfit out of my bag and leave on a winding, snaking road which seems to mimic the mound.
 At the end of this one, instead of an egg being devoured, a scrumptious cheeseburger awaits me at a small diner in town.

 Warm again — inside and out — I see on my phone that the New York Times is hiring a travel writer.
-I quickly apply, using the story above as my guide.
+I quickly apply, using the story above as my writing example.